 You Asked, I Answered

-Is this recipe gluten and/or dairy free?
+Is this recipe gluten-free or dairy free?

 Are beets good for you?